• Skip to primary navigation

 A spoon lifting garlic chili oil from a small glass jar.

 Spice up your eggs, dumplings, noodles, and soups with a dollop of this spicy garlic chili oil.
-This spicy garlic chili oil is not a regular garlic chili oil it a cool, aromatically infused, with multiple layers of umami, crunchy garlic chili oil.
+This spicy garlic chili oil is not a regular garlic chili oil it is a cool, aromatically infused, with multiple layers of umami, crunchy garlic chili oil.

 Since my family doesn’t have a chili oil recipe that has been passed down over multiple generations, I sought to create my own tradition by inventing my own addicting garlic chili oil recipe.
 I scoured the internet looking at all the recipes, I taste-tested all the popular chili oils that are on the market and underwent multiple recipe tests.
 And finally, I have made a spicy and dangerously addicting chili garlic oil recipe that I am proud of.